RobinCPC/minibot_candy_pick_demo/README.md

 # MiniBOT candy picking demo
-This demo presents how to use NexCOBOT MiniBOT to pick candy with AWS SageMaker as inference engine.
+This demo presents how to use NexCOBOT [MiniBOT](http://www.nexcom.com/Products/industrial-computing-solutions/machine-automation/education-robot-solution/ethercat-nexrobo-minibot-robot) to pick candy with AWS SageMaker as inference engine.

 In this demo, we use AWS SageMaker to label our candy dataset, train a SSD model, and setup endpoint to do inference.
+I will create another repo for the detail.

 Here is the result of the inference:
 ![](./inference_result.png)